RobProductions/OpenEOS/README.md

 ### How to Contribute

-This open source project is free for all to suggest improvements, and I'm hoping that more contributors could help clean up the code and add further features as suggested by the community.
+This open source project is free for all to suggest improvements, and I'm hoping that more contributors could help extend the shortcut abstractions and add further features as suggested by the community.
 These are the recommended steps to add your contribution:

 1. Fork the repository to your GitHub account
 2. Clone the code to the Assets or local Packages folder in a testbed Unity project